EN 16612 Annex D Stiffness Families & EN 16613:2025 — Explained

 | 4 | Wind storm (cold) | 10 min | -20°C | Wind |

-| 5 | Balustrade | 30 s | 30°C | Balustrade |
+| 5 | Balustrade (no crowds) | 30 s | 30°C | Balustrade |

 | 7 | Maintenance load | 30 min | 40°C | Imposed |